MayankMaheshwar/URL-shortner-in-python/README.md

 Usage -
-Run the api.py program and give the url you wanted to short or retrieve original_url
+Run the api.py program and give the url you wanted to short or retrieve original_url for ease of use -
+I already taken make the class to short the url and pass that short url to retrieve the original_url

 # Requirements of the System